 Through its strategies and investments, Harley-Davidson has been growing its appeal across generations, cultures and borders.
-Internationally, 136 new dealer points have been added 2009-2014 and in 2014, 36.2% of motorcycles were shipped to international markets.
+Internationally, 176 new dealer points were added 2008 -2015 and in 2015, 36% of Harley-Davidson retail motorcycle sales were in international markets.

 Harley-Davidson believes U.S. population trends provide long-term opportunities among our traditional customer base and our outreach demographic segments, based on data from the U.S. Census Bureau.
 (Illustrated in chart 2).

 We believe our strategy to focus on growth among young adults, women, African-Americans and Hispanics as well as our traditional core customer base, lines up extremely well with these population trends.

 Based on IHS Automotive, U.S. new motorcycle registration data for CY2008-2015